MariahSabioni/SmartGym/README.md

 * **Polar Verity Sense:** read and record (heart rate, accelerometer, gyroscope, magnetometer, photoplethysmogram), control/write (activate SDK mode, choose stream settings), plot (all streams channels, acc magnitude, gyro magnitude);
 * **Heart rate sensors (any):** read and record (heart rate, rr intervals, energy expended), plot (heart rate);

+The code is divided in one HTML file, one CSS file and various JS files.
+The main JS file is app.js.
+The other files contain the bluetooth devices constructors and the methods associated to each bluetooth device class.

 ## Getting Started

 ### Instructions